davidski/evaluator/cran-comments.md

 ## R CMD check results

+* Win-builder R-Release (not R-Devel) issues a false positive NOTE on a potential mis-spelling.
-There were no ERRORs or WARNINGs.
+* There were no ERRORs or WARNINGs.

 ## Downstream dependencies